 Modular content platforms use the pros of the headless approach but realize that only robust authoring experience can enable centralized content management throughout the whole production process, from planning to optimization and assessment.

-This way, modular content platforms can be described as an authoring- and management-friendly extension to headless.
+This way, modular content platforms can be described as an authoring- and management-friendly content management system with all headless benefits.

 Collaboration means better content